howtographql/howtographql/content/frontend/react-urql/3-mutations-creating-links.md

 </Instruction>

 As you can see, `useMutation` is as simple to use as `useQuery`.
-All you need to do is pass it a mutation query and call `executeMutatuon` with your variables.
+All you need to do is pass it a mutation definition and call `executeMutation` with your variables.
 It also returns `state`, which we're using here to disable the "Submit" button, while the mutation is executing.

 <Instruction>

 Go ahead and see if the mutation works.
-To be able to test the code, open `App.js` and change it to render `CreateLink` instead:
+To be able to test the code, open `App.js` and change it to render `CreateLink` instead of `LinkList`:

 ```js(path=".../hackernews-react-urql/src/components/App.js")
 // import LinkList from './LinkList'